Sayan-Maity/All-Project-Directory/README.md

 - <a href="https://github.com/Sayan-Maity/Travel-react">Travel-react<a/> - Travel-react is a frontend design of a tours and travels website made using React.js
 - <a href="https://github.com/Sayan-Maity/Tour---Travel">Tour Travel<a/> - A frontend design of a tours and travels website made using html, css and javascript
 - <a href="https://github.com/Sayan-Maity/Tesla-Clone">Tesla Clone<a/> - The clone of the landing page of the famous Tesla website made using React.js
+- <a href="https://github.com/Sayan-Maity/Todo-App">Todo-App<a/> - Todo App is a free minimalist daily planner app focused on privacy.
+Schedule your tasks and projects with the to do lists and complete your deadline before the day ends.